Title and statement of responsibility area

 Scope and content

-Fonds contains materials related to the early picnics organized by the committee.
-Materials include invitations, announcements and mailing lists, guest books, financial records, and photographs of people at various picnics.
+Fonds contains materials related to the early picnics organized by the committee, including invitations, announcements and mailing lists, guest books, receipts and recipes, and photographs taken at the picnics.

 Immediate source of acquisition

 Availability of other formats